m-dimmitt-old/reusableTools/README.md

 * buffers
-# error checking "to Do":
+# Error checking "to Do":

 * adress(us?)
 * city